LANCE Data Contribute to the Successful Forecast of Hurricane Sandy

 Near Real-Time Data

-The Goddard Earth Observing System Model, Version 5 (GEOS-5) is a system of models being developed in the Global Modeling and Assimilation Office (GMAO) of NASA to support NASA's earth science research in data analysis, observing system modeling and design, climate and weather prediction, and basic research.
-The GEOS-5 also acquires AIRS NRT data through LANCE data stream and assimilates the data.
+The Goddard Earth Observing System Model, Version 5 (GEOS-5) is a system of models being developed in NASA's Global Modeling and Assimilation Office (GMAO) to support NASA's earth science research in data analysis, observing system modeling and design, climate and weather prediction, and basic research.
+GEOS-5 also acquires AIRS NRT data through LANCE data stream and assimilates the data.
 Figure 5 is the 6-day animation of GEOS-5 forecasted surface level pressure (SLP) and precipitation rate along with the actual track of Sandy (View the Figure 5 animation).
-Overall the GEOS-5 makes a very good prediction of Sandy as well.
+Overall GEOS-5 makes a very good prediction of Sandy as well.

 In addition to AIRS, LANCE provides NRT imagery and data products from the Moderate Resolution Imaging Spectroradiometer (MODIS), Ozone Monitoring Instrument (OMI), and Microwave Limb Sounder (MLS).
 These products support application users interested in monitoring and analyzing a wide variety of natural and man-made phenomena.

 The author thanks Diane K. Davies and Minnie Wong of LANCE team for very valuable comments and editing, and Andrey K. Savtchenko of AIRS team for providing GEOS-5 forecast animation in Fig. 5.

 McNally, T., M. Bonavita, and J.-N., Thepaut, 2014: The Role of Satellite Data in the Forecasting of Hurricane Sandy.
 Mon.
 Wea.
 Rev., 142, 634-646, doi: 10.1175/MWR-D-13-00170.1